jieyu11/AtlStaveQAChillerCtrl/README.md

 Introduction

 	The program ChillerCtrl.py purpose is to control the coolant fluid temperature and flow through the ATLAS stave.
+  * Automate running loops of low -- high -- low temperature circles of the chiller.
+  * Record corresponding temperature readout from the thermal couple and humidity values from humidity sensor.
+  * Allow user interruption to abort the program in case of any error.

 Requirements
 	* Software
 	Any OS that supports Python.
 Python 3.6.2 or greater interpreter.
 200MB for Python and ?KB for ChillerCtrl.py.
 	* Hardware
 	A computer with at least one RS-232 serial port and 4 USB ports.
 One USB port is expected to have a USB to RS-485 adapter.
 	The cooling system is composed of: FTS System RC211B0 recirculating cooler; Lenze ESV751N02YXC EMA 4x inverter drive;